HazretAger/HazretAger/README.md

 I am a Frontend Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">

-- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.

-- :seedling: Exploring Technical Content Writing.
+- :telescope: I work like a freelancer on small projects.

 - :zap: In my free time, I do my pet projects or study new technology.